 Planner (for all subjects)

-two college-rule composition notebooks with 100 sheets (200 pages, paper cover preferred) each - one for each semester
+one college-rule composition notebooks with 100 sheets (200 pages, paper cover preferred)

 one folder with pockets (for homework/announcements) – color should match course period color